-My husband (referred to as *P* in the future) and I met at EAC.
+My husband, Pat and I met at Eastern Arizona College, in Safford, AZ.
 We had actually met once before at a Youth Conference dance in Globe, but remet and reestablished our friendship in college.
-It was the year before P left on his mission, and I was in my sophomore year there at EA.
-We actually became really close friends, but I had vowed I wouldn't date any pre-missionary guys anymore, and P did not want a girlfriend before his mission, so we were both of the mindset that we could be friends, but we needed to make sure we didn't get too romantically involved with each other.
-One night I felt very strongly prompted that I needed to talk to P about my feelings shifting from "just friends" to "really liking him" feelings.
+It was the year before Pat left on his mission, and I was in my sophomore year there at EA.
+We actually became really close friends, but I had vowed I wouldn't date any pre-missionary guys anymore, and Pat did not want a girlfriend before his mission, so we were both of the mindset that we could be friends, but we needed to make sure we didn't get too romantically involved with each other.
+One night I felt very strongly prompted that I needed to talk to Pat about my feelings shifting from "just friends" to "really liking him" feelings.
 That was a difficult prompting for me to follow.
 I remember struggling with that prompting for about an hour and half before I finally got the courage to say, "My feelings for you are changing, I'm not so sure I like you as just a friend anymore, but I DO NOT want to lose your friendship!"
-P was silent for a REALLY long time (as I remember it...really not more than about 30 seconds), and then said, "I actually am feeling the same way!
-We talked for a long time that night and again after church the next day, P invited me to his house for dinner (Yea!
+Pat was silent for a REALLY long time (as I remember it...really not more than about 30 seconds), and then said, "I actually am feeling the same way!
+We talked for a long time that night and again after church the next day, Pat invited me to his house for dinner (Yea!
 I was so excited not to have dorm food!).
-That Sunday afternoon we talked for another couple of hours, convincing each other that we couldn't get married for reasons X, Y, and Z. Although P always walked me home, that particular night someone came to pick him up before I left, and I assured him I would be fine while I walked myself home.
+That Sunday afternoon we talked for another couple of hours, convincing each other that we couldn't get married for reasons X, Y, and Z. Although Pat always walked me home, that particular night someone came to pick him up before I left, and I assured him I would be fine while I walked myself home.
 I proceeded to walk out and get hit by a car.
-So, P realized that I could have been killed, and he REALLY cared about me, on a deeper level than he knew, and that was the beginning of our "romance".
-I was on crutches for the next 4 months, and slowed down enough to really let P into my heart.
+So, Pat realized that I could have been killed, and he REALLY cared about me, on a deeper level than he knew, and that was the beginning of our "romance".
+I was on crutches for the next 4 months, and slowed down enough to really let Pat into my heart.
 He got his mission call in January 1991 and reported to the MTC in April of that year.
 He served his mission in Padova, Italy and I wrote to him the whole time...but never officially said "I will wait for you".
 By the time he was out for about 9 months, I knew there was no one else like him for me, and I stopped dating and concentrated on school at NAU.
 When he got home in 1993, I just had my student teaching left to do, and we got married within 8 weeks (June 23, 1993).
 He really is the love of my life, and my best friend.
 I am so glad that Heavenly Father knows what he is doing!

-When EHJ was conceived, my doctor (an LDS man) said "How did this happen?"
+When Emily was conceived, my doctor (an LDS man) said "How did this happen?"
 I had experienced a 2nd miscarriage in early 1996, and was very excited to know that my son would have a sibling.
 She was born in July of 1997, and had been very strong-willed since she was very small.
-I would characterize EHJ as somewhat of a tomboy, and yet not.
+I would characterize Emily as somewhat of a tomboy, and yet not.
 She loves to hike, climb trees, be outside and imagine.
 She does not like me to do her hair or wear dresses for anything other than church.
 She reminds me a lot of myself when it comes to having to work hard in school, but doing well.
-She is very outgoing with other people, and reminds me of P in her personality.
-She and SJJ both love to cook.
-P has been waking them early to cook breakfast with him one day a week, and they both have become quite proficient.
+She is very outgoing with other people, and reminds me of Pat in her personality.
+She and Stephen both love to cook.
+Pat has been waking them early to cook breakfast with him one day a week, and they both have become quite proficient.

-Before ROJ was ever conceived, P actually approached me and told me we needed to have another child.
+Before Rebekah was ever conceived, Pat actually approached me and told me we needed to have another child.
 I laughed.
-I had experienced postpartum depression after both NCJ and TBJ, and had very little social support from the ward or town we were living in, even though we had lived there for 2 years.
+I had experienced postpartum depression after both Nathan and Thomas, and had very little social support from the ward or town we were living in, even though we had lived there for 2 years.
 I had no clue how I could deal with another pregnancy and birth.
 I told him I would fast and pray about it, and within a week, I had a very clear answer that I *could* do what the Lord was asking me to do.
-ROJ was born in June of 2002.
+Rebekah was born in June of 2002.
 She is all girl.
 She loves to dance and sing, and dress-up.
 She'll even come and ask me to do her hair.
 She wants to be independent...and loves her older sister.
 She is working on being obedient all of the time, and has learned the importance of telling the truth!
 She does not have a shy bone in her body.
-(I remember telling P at NCJ's 3rd birthday party that we had just had our 3rd child in 3 years.
+(I remember telling Pat at Nathans 3rd birthday party that we had just had our 3rd child in 3 years.
 His response was, "No sir!"
 Once he counted, he realized it was true, and I think some of the physical implications of what 3 pregnancies in a short period of time had done to my body sank in.
-I did not experience any physical difficulties or PPD during or after ROJ's birth.
+I did not experience any physical difficulties or PPD during or after Rebekah's birth.
 At that point, we chose to wait a little while before trying to have another child.)

 We feel like there is at least one more child that belongs in our family.
 Right now, that is a concern for me health-wise.
 I need to make sure I can still take care of the rest of my family before I try to bring another spirit to earth.
 I am very overweight, and need to make some progress on that front before we move forward with having another baby.
 That being said, I know we will trust in the Lord and strive to follow His timetable.